-You started off making rock music and playing guitars, but later transitioned into electronic music in the mid-90s.
+– You started off playing guitars, but later transitioned into electronic music in the mid-90s.
 How did that transition happen?

-I was into hard rock music as a teenager; drummers with ten-piece kits that played aggressively were the ones I liked the most.
+I was into hard rock as a teenager; drummers with ten-piece kits that played aggressively were the ones I liked the most (laughs).
 But the first time I heard electronic music was when the guys from Daft Punk played me their unreleased material in the mid-90s.
-I was making music at the time with Play Paul, who’s the little brother of Guy-Manuel.
+I was making music at the time with Play Paul, the little brother of Guy-Manuel.
 At first, I thought their music was ridiculous.
-Why would you have the same kick on each beat for the whole song?
+Why would you have the same kick on each beat for the whole track?
 But then I came to understand that the repetitive kick had a locomotive, trance-like effect that pushes you forward with the song, and it made complex beats unnecessary.
-Later, when I heard the distorted Juno 106 in “Rolling and Scratching “, I felt like it was the perfect bridge between hard rock and house music; it was the kind of sound a guitar could make, except the Juno was fatter.
+When I later heard the distorted Juno 106 in “Rolling and Scratching “, I felt it was the perfect bridge between hard rock and house music; it was the kind of sound a guitar could make, except the Juno was fatter.
 Because of that experience, I was able to go back and rediscover the music I never listened to in my childhood, like disco and funk, which redefined my opinion about electronic music.

 We just thought it would be fun to work on something new together.
 The drum machine offered us so many sound possibilities, and this was the first time we were hands-on with our own productions.
 Previously, we had to rent time in a recording studio to do our rock recordings, and it wasn’t fun because we had an uncool sound engineer who would bark out things like, “Don’t touch that! “, “Don’t stand there! “, “Get ready for the cue! “, and we would get stressed because we could never afford much studio time.
 Making electronic music was different because we could work however we wanted with our computers, samplers and headphones.